keithrozario/pycon_aws/talk.md

 Move all non-event based code outside the handler ...

-# To reduce Load time... -  2 minute
+# To reduce Load time... -  1 minute

 Reduce size of the package...

-# To reduce bootstrap time

 # Using memory - 3 minutes